Joseph-Marie Vien

 Joseph-Marie Vien (18 June 1716 – 27 March 1809) was a French painter.
-He was the last holder of the post of Premier peintre du Roi, serving from 1789 to 1791.
+He was the last holder of the post of Premier peintre du Roi, serving from 1789 to 1791, before it was abolished during the French Revolution.

 Biography

 He was born in Montpellier.
-Protected by Comte de Caylus, he entered at an early age the studio of Natoire, and obtained the grand prix in 1745.
-He used his time at Rome in applying to the study of nature and the development of his own powers all that he gleaned from the masterpieces around him; but his tendencies were so foreign to the reigning taste that on his return to Paris he owed his admission to the academy for his picture Daedalus and Icarus (Louvre) solely to the indignant protests of François Boucher.
+As a protégé of the Comte de Caylus, he entered the studio of Natoire at an early age and obtained the Prix de Rome in 1745.
+He used his time at Rome in applying to the study of nature and the development of his own powers all that he gleaned from the masterpieces around him; but his tendencies were so foreign to the reigning taste that, upon his return to Paris, he owed his admission to the academy for his picture Daedalus and Icarus (Louvre) solely to the indignant protests of François Boucher.

-When in 1776, at the height of his established reputation, he became director of the school of France at Rome, he refused to take Jacques-Louis David with him amongst his pupils, stating he was too old to teach a young artist.
-After his return, five years later, his fortunes were wrecked by the French Revolution; but he undauntedly set to work, and at the age of eighty (1796) carried off the prize in an open government competition.
-Napoleon Bonaparte acknowledged his merit by making him a senator.
+In 1757, Joseph-Marie Vien married Marie-Thérèse Reboul, a French painter and engraver, who he also may have taught.
+Their son Joseph-Marie Vien the young was born in 1761 and later distinguished himself as a painter as well.

+His most notably pupil was Jacques-Louis David, who had been referred to him by Jean-François Boucher in 1767 after refusing to take him on, stating he was too old to teach a young artist.
+Vien remained David’s primary mentor during his years of study at the French Royal Academy, through his three losses and achievement of the Prix de Rome in 1774.
+David’s first loss was directly due to the intervention of Vien, after his student had submitted without seeking his permission.
+In 1775, at the height of Vien’s established reputation, he was appointed director of the French Academy in Rome, David was among the pupils who traveled with him.

-Joseph-Marie Vien died in Paris, and was buried in the crypt of the Panthéon.
-He left behind him many other brilliant pupils, amongst whom were François-André Vincent, Jean-Antoine-Théodore Giroust, Jean-Baptiste Regnault, Joseph-Benoît Suvée, Jean-Pierre Saint-Ours, François-Guillaume Ménageot, Jean-Joseph Taillasson and others of high merit; nor should the name of his wife, Marie-Thérèse Reboul (1728–1805), herself a member of the academy, be omitted from this list.
-Their son, Marie Joseph, born in 1761, also distinguished himself as a painter.
+Joseph-Marie Vien died in Paris and was buried in the crypt of the Panthéon.
+He left behind many brilliant pupils, including François-André Vincent, Jean-Antoine-Théodore Giroust, Jean-Baptiste Regnault, Joseph-Benoît Suvée, Jean-Pierre Saint-Ours, François-Guillaume Ménageot, and Jean-Joseph Taillasson.